pellepelster/learn.pelle.io/hugo/content/10_basic/30_deployment/terraform.md

 {{% /notice %}}

 ## Testing the setup

 As terraform needs to interact with the AWS api it obviously needs credentials.
 Like other AWS SDK based software the Terraform [AWS provider](https://www.terraform.io/docs/providers/aws/) has several methods to retrieve the needed credentials.
-We will inject the credentials via environment variables to avoid adding the secrets the the source file and accidentally committing them.
+We will inject the credentials via environment variables to avoid adding the secrets to the source file and accidentally committing them.

 For all following steps we always need the AWS secrets, have a look [here](https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html) on how to create them for your AWS account.